colevincent16/ISU-FINAL/README.md

-cartIndices - integer array list - stores indices of services added to the user's cart. uniqueCategories - string array list - temporarily stores the unique/ distinct categories for browsing. matchingIndicies - integer array list  - temporarily stores indices of services in the selected category from the user.
+cartIndices - integer array list - stores indices of services added to the user's cart. uniqueCategories - string array list - temporarily stores the unique/ distinct categories for browsing. matchingIndicies - integer array list  - temporarily stores indices of services in the selected category from the user. availableIndices - Integer array list - used to store the list of available services.

 important variables and use in the program -